ricmanue97/ricmanue97/README.md

 🧠 Student @ 42 Lisboa – learning by building, failing, and trying again
 👨‍💻 42 Lisboa Ambassador – helping out the community & new students
-⚙️ Into tech, cars, and sports
-🚀 Always learning, always coding

 ---